nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 The first 4 bits are always the OpCode of the instruction.
 And then, depending on the instruction, there are 1,2,3,... params encoded in the remaining 12 bits.

-Based on the OpCode we can identify the instruction, and understand how can we "decode"/"extract" the rest of the params from the `uint16_t`.
+Based on the OpCode, we can identify the instruction and understand how to "decode"/"extract" the rest of the params from the `uint16_t`.

-For extracting the OpCode itself we can write an utility macro that applies a simple bitwise trick:
+For extracting the OpCode itself, we can write a utility macro that applies a simple bitwise trick:

 ```c
 #define OPC(i) ((i)>>12)